 Umesh currently serves on the boards of CareWell Urgent Care and the Carroll Center for the Blind.
 He previously served on a number of boards including Lovelace Health Systems, Health Dialog, Cairnstone, iiSi and Sterling Health Plans.
 He is the executive sponsor of Tufts Health Plan’s Parallel-Disability Advocates business resource group.
 The group promotes understanding and raises awareness of people with disabilities through acceptance, inclusion, representation and access to accommodations.

 Umesh earned an M.B.A. from the University of Florida and a B.S. in civil engineering from the University of Delhi, India.
 He completed the certified public accountant exams in California.

-Mary is responsible for all legal issues involving the company including board governance, compliance and regulatory issues, contracting, corporate transactions, dispute resolution, litigation management, and fraud prevention and recovery.
+Mary is responsible for all legal issues involving the company including strategic initiatives, board governance, compliance and regulatory issues, contracting, corporate transactions, dispute resolution, litigation management, and fraud prevention and recovery.
 She also oversees the compliance department.